mananbhatt5/mananbhatt5.github.io/index.md

 Upon my admission into UMD, I saw their Data Science track and was sold.
 I dove deeper into the coursework and realized I can do exactly that - bridge CS and Stats.
 I got heavily involved in an organization on campus called TAMID, in which I can do Data Science consulting for Startups in Israel.
 I also worked hard in all my classes, and recieved ML based internships in my first two years of college.

-Currently, I teach Data Science with Python as the Director of Tech at TAMID.
+Recenttly, I taught Data Science with Python as the Director of Tech at TAMID.
 I also have full-stack experience with Python and Flask, and DB experience with Mongo, SQL, and Firebase.
 I can also code in Java, C, R, and MATLAB.
 Being the young man from Jersey I am, I hope to one day work as a Data Scientist or Software Engineer in New York City, either at a bank or a startup, and I'll do whatever it takes for my dreams to come true.

 This website is basically my digital resume, where I showcase all of my projects, and just allow people to know more about me.
 I am a very open person, so for those curious about me, feel free to browse through this website, so you can learn more about me!

 ## More About Me
 Another one of my defining characteristics is my love for music.
-My favorite artists include Kanye West, Kendrick Lamar, Tyler The Creator, Frank Ocean, Freddie Gibbs, Jay-Z, Nas, ATCQ, MF DOOM, and many more.
+My favorite artists include Kanye West, Kendrick Lamar, Tyler The Creator, Frank Ocean, Freddie Gibbs, Jay-Z, Nas, ATCQ, MF DOOM, Anderson .Paak, and many more.
 I also am very outgoing, as my friends will all say.
 I enjoy dancing, singing, playing and watching Football (go Giants!) and Basketball (go Knicks!), and just having a good time!

 ## My Experience
 - **Summer 2022**: Incoming Data Engineering Intern at [Fidelity Investments](https://www.fidelity.com/).